prodbysky/goop/README.md

 ## Features
 - `if` statements and `while` loops
 - Functions that can take in arguments
-- aaand that's it :3
+- aaand that's it

 ## Backends supported
-- LLVM via `inkwell`
+- GCCJIT

 ## TODO
 - Other backends (maybe even generating our own assembly)